buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcColumn.md

 Figure 211 — Column profile usage

 Figure 212 illustrates cardinal point alignment.
-The use of _IfcCardinalPointEnum_ must be consistent with the placement of the extrusion body provided by _IfcExtrudedAreaSolid_._Position_.
+The use of _IfcCardinalPointReference_ must be consistent with the placement of the extrusion body provided by _IfcExtrudedAreaSolid_._Position_.

 ![Cardinal point usage](../../../../figures/ifccolumn_cardinalpoint.png)